FAQ

 A. Yes, Dreamcatcher Boats are made with no noxious substances such as epoxies.
 Dreamcatcher Boats also require no nails.

-Q. How available are they?
 A. Dreamcatcher Boats are made on demand and can be delivered to the customer within six weeks.

 Q. How about advice after I buy one?